S$ 430 Find Cheap Flights from Southeast Asia to Saudi Arabia

 • How many cities have direct flights to Saudi Arabia?

 From Southeast Asia, there are direct flights to Saudi Arabia from 5 cities.
-The city with the most direct flights is Kuala Lumpur, with 105 direct flights each week.
+The cities with the most direct flights are Jakarta and Manila, both with 48 direct flights each week.

 • How many direct flights to Saudi Arabia are there each day?